SourabhKarma/user_login_mongo/README.md

 User Logout

-    Endpoint: /logout
+    Endpoint: /logout/
     Method: POST
     Description: Log out the user and clear sessions and token information Request Header:
         Authorization (string) - User's authentication token
     Response: Logged out successfully

-Authentication
+# Authentication

 This project uses Django's built-in authentication system.
 User passwords are securely hashed using Django's make_password function.
-Tokens are generated using djangorestframework-simplejwt.
+Tokens are generated.
 When a user is created or logs in, a new token is generated and returned.

-Throttling
+# Throttling

 The project implements rate limiting (throttling) using Django Rest Framework's SimpleRateThrottle.
 Users are limited to 3 requests per hour per user.
 Custom rate limits can be set in the UserProfileThrottle class.
 Custom Response for Throttle